dineshkumar8464/Bitcoin-Price-Predictor-Project/README.md

 ---

-## Project Overview
+## Overview

-**Bitcoin Price Predictor App** is a user-friendly web application that utilizes Machine Learning techniques to estimate Bitcoin prices based on historical and feature-based data.
+**Bitcoin Price Predictor Application** is a user-friendly web application that utilizes Machine Learning techniques to estimate Bitcoin prices based on historical and feature-based data.

 It supports:

 * Real-time prediction
 * Model performance visualization
 * Scalable deployment
----

-## Objective

 To design and implement this tool: